 ROUNDABOUT* LAURA PELS

 The empire that is now Roundabout includes three Broadway theaters, and that’s where most of the attention is focused, mostly on star-studded revivals, especially musicals.
 But its fourth building houses two Off-Broadway theaters (one of them a tiny “Black Box” theater.)
-It is in its Off-Broadway facility that Stephen Karam’s The Humans originated, now transferred to Broadway, and (as of this writing) the only non-musical there.
+It is in its Off-Broadway facility that Stephen Karam’s The Humans originated, which went on to Broadway and Tony love.
+The Roundabout’s “Underground” series discovers new playwriting talent, with tickets priced at $25.

 136 East 13th Street Twitter: @ClassicStage